-Also known as the Festival of Colors, Holi (pronounced Ho-lee) is a Hindu religious holiday that symbolizes the triumph of good over evil and is one of the most well-known and boisterous celebrations in India.
-The festival celebrates the feelings of pure joy and love with a chaotic countrywide colored powder fight.
+Also known as the festival of colors, Holi (pronounced Ho-lee) is a Hindu religious holiday that celebrates the victory of good over evil and is one of the most well-known festivals in India.
+The festival celebrates the feelings of love and pure joy with a chaotic countrywide colored powder fight.

-This festival is celebrated by Indians all around the world, but being in India during Holi is a truly once-in-a-lifetime chance to experience the country at its most joyous and captivating.
+Holi is celebrated by Indians all around the world, but being in India during this festival is a truly once-in-a-lifetime chance to experience the country at its most joyous and captivating.

-This is a particularly special festival in India because although it began as a Hindu celebration, today it is celebrated by almost all Indians regardless of religion
+This is a particularly special holiday in India because although it began as a Hindu celebration, today it is celebrated by most Indians regardless of religion.

 Holi is based on the Indian lunar calendar so the date of the festival changes every year, but it is typically celebrated in March during the first full moon.